needle-mirror/com.unity.xr.arkit/Documentation~/arkit-image-tracking.md

  This process can be performed on any desktop platform.

 > [!NOTE]
-> **Using reference image libraries with asset bundles**
+> **Using reference image libraries with AssetBundles**
 >
-> <p>In order to use an XRReferenceImageLibrary in an [asset bundle](xref:AssetBundlesIntro), the asset bundle must be built on macOS with Xcode installed.
-This is because technique #2 mentioned above builds the reference images into the Player, not the XRReferenceImageLibrary asset.</p>
+> <p>In order to use an XRReferenceImageLibrary in an [AssetBundle](xref:AssetBundlesIntro), the AssetBundle must be built on macOS with Xcode installed.
+This is required because technique #2 mentioned above builds the reference images into the Player, not the XRReferenceImageLibrary asset.</p>

+## AssetBundles

+Reference image libraries can be stored in AssetBundles and loaded at runtime, but setting up your project to build the AssetBundles correctly requires special instructions.
+Refer to [Use reference image libraries with AssetBundles](xref:arfoundation-image-tracking#use-reference-image-libraries-with-assetbundles) in AR Foundation for more information.

 ## Image format requirements